Upcoming Public Information Sessions

 • Location: The existing Freeport and Vicinity Hurricane Flood Protection Project is located in the coastal plains of southern Brazoria County, about 48 miles southwest of Galveston.
 The system consists of approximately 43 miles of levees and wave barriers, one vertical lift gate, eight pump stations and multiple gates, and drainage structures.

-Freeport Project Brochure UPDATED BROCHURE COMING SOON
+Freeport element Brochure UPDATED BROCHURE COMING SOON

 Contact Information